CampbellMcDowall/DunedinIoT/development/nodes/mDotHelloWorld/README.md

 # Simplified mDotting - loading pre-made examples for DunedinIoT's mDots

+Note: This should be much easier to follow than the initial "Getting Started" tutorial, as the "leg-work" has been done finding compatible version of libraries and the code was written and tested on our mDots, so I recommend starting here - BK.

 ## Prep

 Assuming you have not already completed these steps at least once: